chronicleworks/chronicle-bootstrap/README.md

 ### Subscribing to Events (2)

 If you are using JWT authorization you will need to install a GraphQL client that supports subscriptions correctly by passing the `Authorization` header.

-Neither the Altair GraphQL Client or the GraphQL Playground support this.
+Neither the Altair GraphQL Client nor the GraphQL Playground support this.
 However, we have verified that the CLI [gql-cli](https://gql.readthedocs.io/en/latest/gql-cli/intro.html) included in [GQL 3](https://gql.readthedocs.io/en/latest/intro.html) handles